Your IP:

 More tips on how to keep your private data to yourself

-Even if you disable Siri, your iOS or macOS device may still be vulnerable to potential privacy pitfalls and unwanted monitoring.
+Even after turning off Siri, your iOS or macOS gadget can still be exposed to possible privacy traps and unacceptable surveillance.
 Also, if you’re actively using Siri and don’t want to turn it off, you might want to take some extra steps to protect your personal information.
 Here are some additional measures to prevent your phone from listening to you.

 Manage your app and system permissions

 While Siri itself may not be as harmful as some believe, third-party applications may cause some actual cybersecurity risks or even spy on you.
-Luckily, Apple’s privacy sandbox lets you manage and control applications’ access to your personal details.
+Fortunately, Apple’s privacy sandbox lets you manage and control access to your personal info by apps.

 In particular, it’s worth paying attention to the apps requesting consent to access your device’s microphone, camera, contacts, locations, and more.
-If this data doesn’t seem essential for the app’s functionality, it’s better to deny it.
+Provided that this data does not seem to be a must in the functioning of the app, it is better to reject it.

 Want to learn more?
 Check out our recent blog post about the most important iPhone privacy settings.